Gabaldonlab/crossmapper/README.md

 ## Precomputed values

-To save time for users, we have precomputed the cross-mapping values for some widely sequences species, namelly human combined with each of the following species: *M. musculus, A. thaliana, D. melanogaster, S. cerevisiae* and *S. typhimurium*.
+To save time for users, we have precomputed the cross-mapping values for some widely sequences species, namelly human combined with each of the following species: *M. musculus, A. thaliana, D. melanogaster, C. elegans, S. cerevisiae* and *S. typhimurium*.
 We will expand these list of precomputed values in future.

 ## Contact and reporting